How to properly track the source of your leads in ActiveCampaign

 - Channel Drilldown 4

-Fortunately, most form-building tools offer a user-friendly process for adding hidden fields, and step-by-step instructions for most form-builders can be seen here.
+Fortunately, most form-building tools (including the likes of Gravity Forms, Jotform, Typeform, etc) offer a user-friendly process for adding hidden fields, and step-by-step instructions for most form-builders can be seen here.

 2. Attributer writes lead source data into the hidden fields